I’ve been involved in several MLM business and I tried to accomplish my dreams in the MLM Industry.

 Then I was told, when my downline started to get people to join, I would start making $10,000 a month.
-I got that I won the lottery feeling.
+I got that I won the lottery feel.

 I like those odds, my friends and family would join easily, but in reality, they didn’t.

-In a perfect world those pyramid type structures works.
+In a perfect world, those pyramid type structures work.

 In reality, we all can attest that the world isn’t perfect.

-It sounds good, but when I started asking questions about the downline and pay, my sponsors really didn’t know and I really don’t think the people who make those comp plans knows.
+It sounds good, but when I started asking questions about the downline and pay, my sponsors really didn’t know and I really don’t think the people who make those comp plans know.

 It’s complicated and people should know what they are getting paid.